stadium-software/tabs/README.md

 ## Horizontal / Vertical Display
 By default all tab controls are shown horizontally

-To display tabs vertically, add a class called "tabs-vertical" to the main container control
+To display tabs vertically, add a class called "tabs-vertical" to the main tabs container control

 # Styling
 Various elements in this module can be styled using the two CSS files in this repo